-The focus of the Village's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
-Such information is useful in assessing the Village's financing requirements.
-In particular, unrestricted (unassigned/assigned) fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
+The primary focus of the Village's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
+This information aids in assessing the Village's financing requirements.
+Specifically, the unrestricted (unassigned/assigned) fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-At the end of the current fiscal year, the combined fund balance for all Governmental Funds was \$26.56 million, a \$7.39 million increase from the 2021 fund balance of \$19.17 million.
-Approximately 89% of the combined ending fund balance (\$23.52 million) constitutes unrestricted (unassigned/assigned) fund balance, which is available for spending at the government's discretion.
-The remainder of fund balance (\$3.04 million) is restricted (non-spendable/restricted) to indicate that it is not available for new spending because it has already been committed for a variety of other restricted purposes.
+At the close of the current fiscal year, the combined fund balance for all Governmental Funds was \$26.99 million, reflecting a \$0.43 million increase from the 2022 fund balance of \$26.56 million.
+Approximately 86% of the combined ending fund balance (\$23.17 million) constitutes unrestricted (unassigned/assigned) fund balance, available for discretionary government spending.
+The remaining fund balance (\$3.82 million) is restricted (non-spendable/restricted) to indicate commitments for various restricted purposes, thus not available for new spending.